The Wind (Warren Zevon album): Legacy

 "Keep Me in Your Heart" has been frequently covered by various artists since Zevon's death, with Jorge Calderón providing his own rendition on Enjoy Every Sandwich: The Songs of Warren Zevon in 2004.
 Eddie Vedder performed the song for David Letterman's award ceremony in 2017 for the Mark Twain Prize for American Humor, with Vedder noting Letterman's role in introducing him to Zevon's music.
-Further covers of the song have included Christine Albert's 2014 album Everything’s Beautiful Now, Wesley Schultz on his 2018 album Vignettes, a 2023 single release by Fantastic Cat, and by Willie Nelson for his 2024 album Last Leaf on the Tree.
+Further covers of the song have included Christine Albert's 2014 album Everything’s Beautiful Now, Wesley Schultz on his 2018 album Vignettes, a 2023 single release by Fantastic Cat, and separate 2024 releases by both Widespread Panic and by Willie Nelson for his album Last Leaf on the Tree.
 Nelson's cover was noted by American Songwriter for capturing a similar view on mortality as Zevon's original performance, with Nelson's guitarwork with Trigger sounding similarly aged and "beat up."
+On a 2025 list, Rolling Stone placed "Keep Me in Your Heart" as the 244th best song of the 21st century.